avaframe/AvaFrame/docs/moduleCom1DFA.rst

 * digital elevation model as .asc file
 * release area as shapefile (in Inputs/REL)
+  -> the release area name must not contain an underline

 and the following files are optional: